What Is The Difference Between A Commercial Photographer And A Branding Photographer?

 BRANDING PHOTOGRAPHY

-When it comes to branding photography, we’re talking about creating images that capture the heart and soul of a brand – very bespoke/unique, intimate, and personality-driven.
-In my experience, this type of photography is particularly well-suited for smaller, bespoke businesses, solopreneurs, and personalities or personal brands – basically, anyone looking to make a real connection with their audience through personality-centered content (aka how people know they want to buy from you).
-Some local businesses I’ve worked with, like Beverley’s, Boxwood Hospitality, and Savanna Boda Aesthetics, all benefited from this approach.
+When it comes to branding photography, we’re talking about creating images that capture the heart and soul of a brand, showcasing its unique personality and values.
+In my experience, this type of photography is particularly well-suited for smaller, bespoke businesses, solopreneurs, and personalities or personal brands—basically, anyone looking to make a real connection with their audience through visual storytelling.
+Unlike commercial photography, branding photography isn’t always focused on selling a specific product or service.
+Instead, it aims to build an emotional bond between the brand and its audience by telling a story that resonates with them.

 One way these two types of photography intersect is in their focus on creating compelling visuals that showcase a brand’s identity.
-Whether you’re photographing a product for an ad campaign or capturing intimate moments at a local business, the goal is to create images that resonate with the target audience and communicate the essence of the brand.
+Whether you’re photographing a product for an ad campaign or capturing behind-the-scenes moments at a local business, the goal is to create images that resonate with the target audience and communicate the essence of the brand.